Agent mode

 How the agent works

-Read more about our approach to AI on our website.
+Read more about our approach to AI.

-Current Limitations
+Current limitations

 The agent is currently limited to working on smaller apps and will return an error if asked to modify large, complex applications.
 We currently recommend using it primarily for building new apps from scratch.